 - Connect the principles of Service-Learning with 21st Century Skills;

-- Engage in the practical application of knowledge and skills towards meeting an identified community need;
+- Engage in the practical application of knowledge and skills toward meeting an identified community need;

-- Demonstrate care for the environment through identifying current issues which threaten it and its inhabitants;
+- Demonstrate care for the environment by identifying current issues which threaten it and its inhabitants;

 - Become familiar with approaches to initiate and strengthen partnerships with local organizations and individuals in the community.

 - Introduction to the course, the school, and the external week activities;